ibm-cloud-docs/FileStorage/managing-file-storage.md

 1. Go to the [{{site.data.keyword.cloud}} console](/login){: external}.
 From the menu, select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").
 2. Click **Storage** > **{{site.data.keyword.filestorage_short}}**.
 3. Click **Actions** ![Actions icon](../icons/action-menu-icon.svg "Actions") for the volume to be canceled, and select **Delete {{site.data.keyword.filestorage_short}}**.
-4. Confirm if want to delete the volume immediately or on the anniversary date of when the volume was provisioned.
+4. Confirm if you want to delete the volume immediately or on the anniversary date of when the volume was provisioned.

    If you select the option to cancel the volume on its anniversary date, you can void the cancellation request before its anniversary date.
    {: tip}